sufiyan2401/Typescript-Command-Project/README.md

 - **Project 1 Calculator**:  A simple calculator written in TypeScript for performing basic arithmetic operations.
 - **Project 2 Number Guessing Game**:This is a simple number guessing game built with TypeScript and Inquirer.js
 - **Project 3 Atm Simulatron**: This is a simple ATM Simulator built with TypeScript,Inquirer & Chalk.
+- **Project 4 Sleek Todo App**: This is a simple Sleek Todo App built with TypeScript,Inquirer & Chalk.

 ## Installation